 How do I include the church in my will?

 Most planned gifts are made as bequests through one’s will or estate plan.
 In fact, almost 80% of all planned gifts are bequests.
-You may not need to rewrite your will in order to include to a bequest to your church or the diocese, as a codicil will suffice.
+You may not need to rewrite your will in order to include a bequest to your church or the diocese, as a codicil will suffice.
 Your attorney will advise you on the best way to handle a bequest.

 To begin, determine the best kind of bequest for your purposes – whether it is an outright bequest, a residuary bequest, or a contingent bequest.